-Well, Florida, if you want to know where Senator McCain will drive this economy, just look in the rearview mirror.
-Because when it comes to our economic policies, John McCain has stood with President Bush every step of the way.
+But when it comes to the economy - when it comes to the central issue of this election - the plain truth is that John McCain has stood with this President every step of the way.
 Voting for the Bush tax cuts for the wealthy that he once opposed.
-Voting for the Bush budgets that sent us into debt.
+Voting for the Bush budgets that spent us into debt.
 Calling for less regulation twenty-one times just this year.
+Those are the facts.

-In fact, after twenty-one months and three debates, Senator McCain still has not been able to tell the American people a single major thing he'd do differently from George Bush when it comes to the economy.
+And now, after twenty-one months and three debates, Senator McCain still has not been able to tell the American people a single major thing he'd do differently from George Bush when it comes to the economy.
+Senator McCain says that we can't spend the next four years waiting for our luck to change, but you understand that the biggest gamble we can take is embracing the same old Bush-McCain policies that have failed us for the last eight years.